janeslagle/Reinforcement-Learning-138/FinalProject/README.md

 ## Code Overview

-**infra_planner.py**
+**infra_planner.py**:
- A simulation environment for bridge infrastrucutre maintenance on one bridge over a 100 year period.
+a simulation environment for bridge infrastrucutre maintenance on one bridge over a 100 year period.
 Budget constraints are incoporated with each action having a fixed associated cost.
 When determining the reward, how well the bridge is improving over time is also considered.

  State Space:
  - condition of the bridge represented as an integer value, ranging between 0 and 100 where 100 is a perfect condition and 0 is the worst possible condition